honestbleeps/BetterZoom/README.md

 - Opera
 - Safari

-You can see a "kitchen sink" demonstration at [http://BabelExt.com/demo/](http://BabelExt.com/demo/)

 ### Who is BabelExt for? ###

 It's likely that BabelExt will appeal most to either new extension developers, or